-Vauxhall Corsa-e reliability & safety
+Vauxhall Corsa-e reliability & safety rating

 Don’t be put off by the Corsa-e’s four-star Euro NCAP crash-test rating; the car comes loaded with safety kit